Introduction to Unix Shell

 - TENEX/TOPS C shell (tcsh)

-The original Unix shell was written within the mid-1970s by Sir Leslie Stephen R. Bourne whereas he was at the AT&T Bell Labs in New Jersey.
+The original Unix shell was written within the mid-1970s by Sir Leslie Stephen R. Bourne, whereas he was at the AT&T Bell Labs in New Jersey.
 Bourne shell was the primary shell to seem on Unix.
 Therefore, it’s said as “the shell”.
-Bourne shell is sometimes to be put in as /bin/sh on most versions of Unix operating system.
+The Bourne shell is sometimes to be put in as /bin/sh on most Unix operating system versions.
 For this reason, it is the alternative shell for writing scripts.

 - Common tasks are automated by it.
 For example, if you want to take a backup of your home directory and upload it on a server, you can write a script and schedule to run it daily or weekly.

-- You can automate a setup of software which you have written on a new system by writing a script.
+- You can automate the software setup that you have written on a new system by writing a script.

-- You can do a lot more things whenever you log in to your system by writing a script and calling it from .shrc/.bashrc/.zshrc (it depends on the source path).
+- You can do many more things whenever you log in to your system by writing a script and calling it from .shrc/.bashrc/.zshrc (it depends on the source path).

 - It saves time as it allows us to do repetitive tasks efficiently.
 You don’t have to type commands again and again if you have a script of the same.

-- You can write a script to do different tasks like to kill or start multiple programs together or to enable/disable some features.
+- You can write a script to do different tasks like killing or starting multiple programs together or to enable/disable some features.